dottjt/plastic/chapters/08-birthday.md

 The time is 11:00am.
 I don't quite know what to make of the saturated bowl of strewn wheat, chaff inside the interior of a wooden catalogue collection.
 The tasteless slop of a mid-life muck; the food pyramid equivalent of a pitiful mess.
 The yearn.
 It defeans in its silent whispers, chasming the cheer you so desperately want to hear.
 Maybe that was luck.
 Maybe I was lucky.

-### Attempts Suicide
+### Gun Therapy

 The time is 11:01am.
 Duct-taped to the underside of my desk is the revolver I purchased last Sunday while scouring for pleasing children at the mall.
 I'm not sure why I used duct-tape, but it was the kind of visceral which felt complete in this house of proportionate nonsense.
 I attempt to rip the revolver from the fragmented clumps of dust which had gathered from the absence of my life.
 Now trailing for a reason to subsist.
 I place my finger on the trigger of the gun.
 Barrel pointed at my head.
 I can feel it sneeze.
 I breathe.
 I suppose I wanted to feel like a man in these last few frames before my brain becomes a conflated withdrawal of sentiment.
 I think of Milo.
 The love I cannot feel.
 Sunday autopsy.
 I whimper.
 I cry.
 I scream.
 It sustains.
 It reverberates.
 I scream so loud that I can feel my throat polymerise into clotted blood.
 My ears turn a bright purple.
 I'm confident.
 I can do it.
 I believe it.
 I am ready.
 I stop the screaming and the silence begins.

 I pull the trigger.
 The revolver releases a sudden click of death.
-I subside, and put the gun down.
-Continuing to stare at the walls in front of me; splintering at the flakes of white teal, peeling in isolation from the rest of my world.
+I subside.
+The revolver is placed down as I continue to stare at the wall in front of me; splintering at the flakes of white teal, peeling in isolation from the rest of my world.
 The relief is overwhelming, although expected.
 I call it gun therapy.
 I come from work.
 I point the gun at my head.
 I scream as loud as I can.
 I pretend to kill myself.
 And thus I am free for another day.
 To pretend as little or as much as I want, until I am reborn a fool into the next day.
 It's cute, and it proves that I'm marriage material.

+### Friend Arrives

 The time is now 12:00am.
 I have fallen asleep for at least 20 minutes.
 The doorbell rings.
 It interrupts my beauty sleep.
 I'm afraid society will judge me.
 I'm just kidding, of course.
 It's my friend.
 It's my birthday.
 It's my time to animate.
 It's my time to die.